 In 2018 the state workforce development board, in concert with local boards, community advocates, and youth providers, developed an additional assistance policy (Workforce Innovation Notice 07-02) that recognizes two 'types' of barriers a youth can face which requires additional assistance to overcome: Education and Employment barriers.
 Education barriers include factors such as chronic absenteeism, below average academic performance, falling behind on graduation expectations, or financial/transportation challenges interfering with attendance.

 Employment barriers include never holding a job (older youth), repeated failure to secure employment within a 60-day period, loss of employment in the last 30 day period, and family history of chronic unemployment or reliance on public assistance.

-Additional Assistance - Educational Barriers ISY Has missed 18 or more days of school in the most recent academic year (secondary only) • In school (secondary or postsecondary) with a GPA of less than 2.0.
-OSY Has left educational program because of transportation or financial situation (secondary only) In- Sc ho One or more grade levels below age-appropriate level

-Additional Assistance - Employment Barriers
+Additional Assistance - Educational Barriers ISY Has missed 18 or more days of school in the most recent academic year (secondary only) ISY • In school (secondary or postsecondary) with a GPA of less than 2.0.
+OSY Has left educational program because of transportation or financial situation (secondary only) ISY & OSY One or more grade levels below age-appropriate level Additional Assistance - Employment Barriers ISY & OSY • Has never held a job ISY & OSY Has had two or more employment interviews without being hired in past 60 days ISY & OSY Has lost employment placement in past 30 days ISY & OSY Has a family history of chronic unemployment, including long-term public assistance.